 You are also encouraged to join our member forum discussion group on the ERTC to engage with fellow members.
 For more information contact Thom Stohler.

-NAPEO Letters on ERTC
+NAPEO Efforts on the ERTC

 The ERTC was created by the CARES Act in March.
 It was extended and modified by the Consolidated Appropriations Act of 2021.
 Here’s how that law modified the ERTC.